hsidb/data-science/README.md

 Important data sets are on the Nielsen server.

- Dulux/Yates sales forecast model: The sales data from Bunnings showed the key driver for sales volume is weather.
+# Dulux/Yates sales forecast model: The sales data from Bunnings showed the key driver for sales volume is weather.
 But which wether featrue for which product or region in AUS?

+ prepare the data:

+ make_sales_date_ready.R
+ make_weather_data_ready.R

+ develop the model:

+ dulux.R